How Many Days for Disney World?

 what-is-the-genie

-How many days for Magic Kingdom? – 2 Full Days
+How Many Days for Magic Kingdom? – 2 Full Days

 We always recommend to spend two full days at Magic Kingdom Park.
-This is especially true for families visiting Disney World with young children, as Magic Kingdom has over twenty rides and attractions within the park, which do not include minimum height requirements.
+This is especially true for families visiting Disney World with small children, as Magic Kingdom has over twenty rides and attractions within the park, which do not include minimum height requirements.
 On top of that, there are also over thirty Disney World character meet and greets, as well as afternoon parades and the nighttime fireworks show.
-It’s also important to note that Magic Kingdom Park is by far the most visited theme park in all of Orlando, so it can have higher than normal crowds, which might make it challenging to get everything done in one day as well.
+It’s also important to note that Magic Kingdom Park is by far the most visited theme park in all of Central Florida, so it can have higher than normal crowds, which might make it challenging to get everything done in one day as well.

-How many days for EPCOT? – 1 Full Day
+How Many Days for EPCOT? – 1 Full Day

-EPCOT is one of the tougher parks to figure out as it is almost always hosting one of the very popular festivals at this point.
-However, as a general rule, we would always recommend one full day at EPCOT for families visiting with younger children or for first-time visitors to the parks.
-You will see that with the right game plan, and possibly upgrading to the Disney Genie+ it’s very possible to be done with all of the rides and attractions in EPCOT by 3:00 – 4:00 PM.
-However, as discussed, this would not include taking advantage of World Showcase, which is one of the most popular destinations for adults visiting Disney World.
-So, for guests who are specifically looking to take advantage of every EPCOT ride, as well as eat and drink their way around the world, we would typically recommend two full days.
-This is especially true when it comes to the EPCOT Food and Wine Festival, as it would be impossible to eat and drink everything within one day.
+EPCOT is one of the tougher parks to figure out as it is almost always hosting one of the very popular festivals.
+However, we always recommend a full day at EPCOT for families visiting with younger children or for first-time visitors to the parks.
+You will see that with the right game plan and possibly upgrading to the Lightning Lane, it’s possible to be done with all of the rides and attractions in EPCOT by 3:00 – 4:00 PM.

-How many days for Hollywood Studios? – 1 Full Day
+How Many Days for Hollywood Studios? – 1 Full Day

-How many days for Animal Kingdom? – 1 Full Day
+How Many Days for Animal Kingdom? – 1 Full Day

 We generally recommend dedicating one full day when visiting Animal Kingdom Park.
 With a well-crafted game plan and upgrading to use the individual lightning lane, guests can effortlessly experience all the major attractions, including Avatar Flight of Passage, Kilimanjaro Safaris, and Expedition Everest.
 This schedule also allows ample time to enjoy live performances such as the Festival of the Lion King and Finding Nemo – The Musical.
 It’s also important to note that Animal Kingdom will typically close easier than the other Disney World theme parks, so for that reason, it’s one of our favorite parks to start our days at when we plan to park hop.